About the Dietetics Program

 Goals & Objectives

-- 80% of graduating seniors majoring in dietetics will apply to a dietetics internship or another post-graduate program that will lead to enhancing their professional status.
+- 1c.
+90% of fourth-year students majoring in dietetics will apply to a dietetic internship or coordinated graduate program that will lead to earning the RD credential.

-- 85% of applicants for internship or post-graduate programs will be successful in obtaining a match or appointment.
+- 1d.
+85% of students applying to an internship will be successful in obtaining a match appointment within 12 months of graduation.

-Engage in service learning within the didactic coursework to develop collaborative and caring partnerships that develop proficiency in problem-solving and decision making skills required in the dietetic profession.
+Engage in service learning to develop collaborative and compassionate partnerships that lead to proficiency in critical thinking.

-- 90% of students will participate in four service learning projects within the dietetics curriculum over three years of study (two years for transfer students).
+- 2b: 85% of students will participate in three learning projects within the dietetics curriculum.

 Students who major in Dietetics will